camunda-community-hub/zeebe-client-node-js/README.md

 To complete a task, the task worker handler function receives a `complete` parameter.
 The complete object has `success`, `failure`, and `error` methods.

 Call `complete.success()` passing in a optional plain old JavaScript object (POJO) - a key:value map.
-These are variable:value pairs that will be used to update the workflow state in the broker.
+These are variable:value pairs that will be used to update the process state in the broker.
 They will be merged with existing values.
 You can set an existing key to `null` or `undefined`, but there is no way to delete a key.

 Call `complete.failure()` to fail the task.
 You must pass in a string message describing the failure.
 The client library decrements the retry count, and the broker handles the retry logic.
 If the failure is a hard failure and should cause an incident to be raised in Operate, then pass in `0` for the optional second parameter, `retries`: